harinjoshi/Advanced-Lane-Detection/README.md

 To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `output_images`, and include a description in your writeup for the project of what each image shows.
 The video called `project_video.mp4` is the video your pipeline should work well on.

 The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
 The `harder_challenge.mp4` video is another optional challenge and is brutal!

-If you're feeling ambitious (again, totally optional though), don't stop there!
-We encourage you to go out and take video of your own, calibrate your camera and show us how you would implement this project from scratch!